Additional Fiber Information

 No, there is no plan to raise property taxes in Providence City to support the fiber optic network.
 Rather, the fiber optic network will support itself with the utility fee and subscribers.
 Additional income from the fiber optic network is anticipated and can be used to further support the city’s needs.

 The city has a bond to pay for the construction of the network.
-Financial forecasts indicate that utility and subscriber fees will cover the costs of the bond for the construction and the ongoing maintenance and operation of the fiber network.
-If subscription rates are greater than anticipated, the city expects a net margin that may be utilized to improve the city in a variety of ways and eventually consider dropping the basic $10 utility fee.
+Financial forecasts indicate that subscriber fees will cover the costs of the bond for the construction and the ongoing maintenance and operation of the fiber network.
+If subscription rates are less than anticipated, the city will consider adding a basic $10 utility fee.

 The fiber network uses an “open access” model whereby any internet service provider (ISP) can utilize the fiber optic network to provide internet services.
 This improves competition and results in better service, pricing, and content.
 This also allows smaller companies to compete that can’t afford to create their own physical network.
 Providence City allows any ISP that wishes to join the fiber network, as long as the ISP is willing to agree to basic terms that are meant to ensure quality service to residents on the fiber network.